-NASA will host the Arctic Modeling Workshop and USCMS on June 26 and 27, respectively, in Washington, DC.
+The National Science Foundation hosted the Arctic Modeling Workshop and USCMS on March 14 and 15, respectively, in Washington, DC.

 For more information, go to: http://www.globalchange.gov/about/iwgs/igim-resources